Don’t Be Victim to Scammers Posing as the CRA

 - The CRA will not leave you a voicemail containing personal information of any kind.
 If you receive a call saying you owe money or asking for information, hang up.
 Call the CRA back yourself or check your account online to verify any statements that were made.

-- The CRA will never ask for gift cards as payment.
+- The CRA will never ask for payment via interac e-transfer, gift card, cryptocurrency, or prepaid credit cards.

 - If you have signed up for email notifications though the CRA (via ‘My Account’, ‘My Business Account’ or ‘Represent a Client’) you will only receive the following emails: